ohallstrom/ML-jazz-predictions/README.md

 - Data folder contains the preprocessed data in csv format, the predictions of the models as well as the wjazzdb dataset.
 - src - Contains all the python files for training, testing, gridsearch and preprocessing
 	- logs : Contains the log files for each model.
 Files generated during train are placed in the folder correponding to the model
 	- models : Contains the saved pretrained models.
-We save the model with the best loss during training.
+We save the model with the best validation accuracy during training.
 	- utils : Contains the helper functions for preprocessing, training and testing
 	- data.py : Code to load data during train/test
 	- test_chord_mappings.py : Code to test chord mappings.